kloimhardt/werkbank/README.md

 The video and tutorial, however, are still close to the best I could come up with.
 But here is a new opportunity: since SICMUtils has been ported to ClojureScript, an on-line graphical puzzle to learn SICMUtils has become feasible.
 The main effort would be to figure out suitable puzzles, which best required a feedback audience in the form of an actual physics seminar.

-## Werkbank: Showing the power of Lisp without the parentheses
+## Werkbank: Showing the virtue of Lisp without the parentheses

 ![screenshot](https://kloimhardt.github.io/werkbank_fullscreen.png)